 Having a professional by your side is more than a way to help you stay motivated, he or she can also keep you safe from injury whether you’re just beginning or you’re taking fitness to a new level.

-Below, Holly Bruinsma, RTK, CEAS, exercise physiologist with Florida Hospital’s Sports Medicine and Rehabilitation, offers a few tips if you’re considering adding an exercise physiologist/trainer to your fitness routine.
+Below, Holly Bruinsma, RTK, CEAS, an exercise physiologist with Florida Hospital, offers a few tips if you’re considering adding an exercise physiologist/trainer to your fitness routine.

 - Does the trainer have a bachelor’s degree in exercise science from an accredited school?
 Accreditation emphasizes quality assurance and a commitment to continuous quality enhancement.